berndporr/sound_measurement/README.md

 Two modules which provide the zpk coefficients for the A,B,C and ITU_R_468 weighting filters.
-These can then be used by signal.lfilter to filter the audio signals.
+These can then be used by `signal.lfilter` to filter audio signals.

 In contrast to other implementations which get the high frequency end completely wrong (because of the bilinear transform) here I have used the matched z-transform which aims to match 1:1 the analogue and digital frequency response.
-This is getting more imprecise towards the Nyquist frequency but not completely off.

 The precision towards the Nyquist frequency can be increased by using a higher sampling rate but given that audio